Smartphone cameras explained part 1

 There are different types of lenses in use today.
 The main ones are:

-These different types of lenses helps one to achieve different types of photography.
+These different types of lenses help one to achieve different types of photography.

-While lots of companies make their own lenses or use generic lenses, there are companies that produce lenses for others to use.
+While lots of companies make their lenses or use generic lenses, some companies produce lenses for others to use.

 For further reading…